6.1 Program enrolment

 - the specific detail of the circumstances that have led to the withdrawal;

-- that a Fail (NN), Fail Hurdle (NH) or Fail Ungraded (NU) grade will be awarded for that unit under Regulation 6.4.7; and
+- that a Fail (NN), Fail Hurdle (NH) or Fail Ungraded (NU) grade will be awarded for the unit under Regulation 6.4.7; and

 - the Regulations pertaining to unsatisfactory progress at section 11.

-6.4.6 Withdrawal from professional experience unit or unit containing professional experience for other reasons
+6.4.6 Withdrawal from a professional experience placement for other reasons

-On the advice of the relevant Course Coordinator or Professional Experience Coordinator, a student may also be withdrawn from a professional experience or community engagement in accordance with:
+On the advice of the relevant Course Coordinator or Professional Experience Coordinator, a student may also be withdrawn from a professional experience placement in accordance with: